 With only two sentences, she had me doubting my need for help.
 I suddenly “just wasn’t trying hard enough.”
 And I believed her.

 Throughout the course of my first pregnancy, I saw 5 different OBs, 3 surgeons, 2 primary care physicians, and a myriad of nurses and techs.
-None of them EVER asked about my emotional well-being, and when I did speak up for myself?
+None of them EVER asked about my emotional well-being or the potential for antenatal anxiety, and when I did speak up for myself?
 I was ignored.
 Dismissed.
 And the thing that angers me the most is that MGH has a world-renouned Center for Women’s Health, run in part by the incomparable Dr. Marlene Freeman, an expert in the field of pre and post-natal mood and anxiety disorders.
 Sitting in my OB’s office, I was one elevator ride away from help.

 Instead, it took me 5 months after my daughter was born – five months of intrusive thoughts about shaking my baby or letting her slip in the bath tub (I would like to emphasize here that intrusive thoughts are distinguished from psychosis by a mother’s ability to recognize the thoughts as scary) – five months of obsessively folding and lining up burp rags and matching bottle tops to bottle bottoms by shape and color – five months of rage and of falling apart behind the scenes before I recognized I needed help.